 Each section has a Clear button, whether that is clearing browsing history, search history and so on.
 It is next to a warning that states clearing data will stop Windows being able to provide you with accurate and relevant information.
 You need to decide what is more important, privacy or recommendations.

 Another useful privacy section in the dashboard is the Advertising Preferences.
 This lets you control whether personalised adverts are shown to you in the Edge browser.
-Some of the ads you may receive on Microsoft websites and apps are tailored to your previous activities and searches.
+Be aware that some adverts you will see on Microsoft websites and in apps are targeted towards your previous searches and browsing activity.

 There is also a browser tool that lets you choose if the adverts you see come from companies other than Microsoft.
 Click the option under More Choices and wait for the Digital Advertising Alliance scan to finish.
 You can then choose from the list to see adverts from different advert providers.